No. 9 Florida bounces back with 38-27 win over Gamecocks

 That was evident in the second half.

-After Trask’s interception deep in Florida territory led to Tavien Feaster’s 21-yard TD run to put the Gamecocks up 17-10, Dameon Pierce answered right back with a 75-yard scoring run on Florida’s next snap to tie it.
+After Trask’s interception deep in Florida territory led to Tavien Feaster’s 21-yard TD run to put the Gamecocks up 17-10, Dameon Pierce answered with a 75-yard scoring run on Florida’s next snap to tie it.

 In the final period, down 20-17, Trask faced fourth-and-3 on South Carolina’s 34 before scrambling from pressure to pick up the first down with a 9-yard pass to Kyle Pitts.
 Trask followed with the go-ahead 25-yard touchdown throw to Lamical Perine.

-Florida’s defense came through down the stretch, too, after the Gators took the lead.
+Florida’s defense also came through down the stretch after the Gators took the lead.
 Defensive end Zachary Carter sacked Ryan Hilinski, who fumbled as nose tackle Kyree Campbell recovered.

+Florida linebacker David Reese said the players were intent on not letting the LSU loss affect them.

 Trask, who completed 21 of 33 passes for 200 yards, finished the series with a 5-yard TD pass to Pitts before a final scoring pass of 5 yards to Trevon Grimes.

-South Carolina, still buoyed by its win over Georgia, looked strong well into the second half and seemed poised once more shuffle the SEC East race with an upset.
+South Carolina looked poised once more shuffle the SEC East race with an upset.
 But like a year ago, when Florida rallied from 31-14 down to defeat the Gamecocks 35-31, South Carolina could not hold.

 “Get the lead in fourth quarter, got to make some plays.
 We didn’t do that,” South Carolina coach Will Muschamp said.